PaaS API

 Connect to the API server

-The Gandi PaaS API is provided through a set of XML-RPC calls:
+The Gandi PaaS API is accessible through a set of XML-RPC calls:

 >>>